Whoaa512/starred/README.md

 ## Python

-- [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: a chatbot trained on a massive collection of clean assistant data including code, stories and dialogue
+- [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: an ecosystem of open-source chatbots trained on a massive collections of clean assistant data including code, stories and dialogue
 - [tusharsadhwani/zxpy](https://github.com/tusharsadhwani/zxpy) - Shell scripts made simple 🐚
 - [openai/evals](https://github.com/openai/evals) - Evals is a framework for evaluating OpenAI models and an open-source registry of benchmarks.
 - [asphalt-framework/asphalt](https://github.com/asphalt-framework/asphalt) - Asphalt application framework (core)